krudolph/spring-mvc-examples/README.md

 spring-mvc-examples
 ===================

-Spring MVC examples project result for http://kimrudolph.de/blog/spring-mvc-simple-tutorial/
+Spring MVC examples projects
+  master branch is a code example for http://kimrudolph.de/blog/spring-mvc-simple-tutorial/ spring-mvc-rest branch is a code example for http://kimrudolph.de/blog/spring-mvc-rest-tutorial/